deepflowio/docs/translate/translated/08-integration/02-input/04-log/02-vector.md

       pod_labels: ''
 ```

-If you deploy Vector as a process on a cloud server, you can use the [File](https://vector.dev/docs/reference/configuration/sources/file) module to collect logs from a specified path.
-Taking the `/var/log/` path as an example, the sample configuration is as follows:
+If you deploy Vector as a process on a cloud server, you can use the [File](https://vector.dev/docs/reference/configuration/sources/file) module to obtain logs from a specified path.
+Using `/var/log/` as an example:

 ```yaml
 sources: